Tawang: History

 Tawang is inhabited by the Monpa people.
+From 500 BC to 600 AD a kingdom known as Lhomon or Monyul ruled the area.
+The Monyul kingdom was later absorbed into the control of neighbouring Bhutan and Tibet.

 The Tawang Monastery was founded by the Merak Lama Lodre Gyatso in 1681 in accordance with the wishes of the 5th Dalai Lama, Ngawang Lobsang Gyatso, and has a legend surrounding its name.
 Ta means "horse" and wang means "chosen".
 So, the word Tawang means "chosen by horse".
 As per legend, the monastery is believed to have been chosen by a horse owned by Mera Lama Lodre Gyatso.
 The sixth Dalai Lama, Tsangyang Gyatso, was born in Tawang.

-Tawang was historically under the control of Tibet.
+Tawang was historically a part of Tibet.
 During the 1914 Simla Conference, Tibet and British India signed an agreement delineating their common boundary in the Assam Himalaya region, which came to be known as the McMahon Line.
 By this agreement, Tibet relinquished several hundred square miles of its territory, including Tawang, to the British.
 The agreement was not recognized by China.
 According to Tsering Shakya, the British records show that the Tibetans regarded the border agreed in 1914 as being conditional upon China accepting the Simla Convention.
 Since the British were unable to get China's acceptance, the Tibetans regarded the MacMahon line "invalid".

 The British did not implement the McMahon Line for over two decades, during which Tawang continued to be administered by Tibet.
 When the British botanist Frank Kingdon-Ward crossed the Sela Pass and entered Tawang in 1935 without permission from Tibet, he was briefly arrested.

 The Tibetan government lodged a formal complaint against Britain.
 This drew the attention of the British, who re-examined the Indo-Tibetan border, and attempted to revive the McMahon Line.
 In November, the British government demanded that Tibet implement the border agreement.
 This met with resistance from the Tibetan government which implied that China's acceptance of the Simla Convention was a prerequisite to all such concerns.
 Tibet refused to surrender Tawang, partly because of the importance attached to the Tawang Monastery.
 In 1938 the British made a move to assert sovereignty over Tawang by sending a small military column under Capt.
 G.S.
 Lightfoot to Tawang.
 The invasion was met with strong resistance from the Tibetan government, a serious protest was lodged against the British Indian government.